WManison/WManison/README.md

-Hey!
-I'm west.

 # About me:
-Junior for a BA in Computer Science.
+My name is West and I'm a Junior for a BA in Computer Science.
 Current interests:
 - Cybersecurity
 - Web Development
 - Algorithms
 - Javascript
 - Java
+- Foucault
 - Chess